|AG COMMUNITY GATHERS TO HELP NEWER FARMERS GET STARTED, SCALE UP|

-|NEW ADULT AG COURSES AT NONNEWAUG OFFERED THROUGH PARTNERSHIP WITH DEPT. OF AGRICULTURE, NAUGATUCK VALLEY COMMUNITY COLLEGE|
+|LOW-COST AGRICULTURE COURSES OFFERED AT NONNEWAUG THROUGH PARTNERSHIP WITH STATE, NAUGATUCK VALLEY COMMUNITY COLLEGE|

-| ||Three pilot agricultural training courses designed to help beginning and established farmers sharpen their production skills are being offered this fall through a collaboration between the Department of Agriculture, the state Board of Regents for Higher Education, the Ellis Clark Regional Agriscience and Technology Center at Nonnewaug High School and Naugatuck Valley Community College (NVCC).|
+| ||Three low-cost, non-credit agricultural training courses designed to help beginning and established farmers sharpen their production and operational skills are being offered this winter at Ellis Clark Regional Agriscience and Technology Center at Nonnewaug High School in Woodbury.|

 |State DoAg: New Policy for Shellfish Beds Will Increase Production, Improve Food Safety and Protect Taxpayer Dollars|